 But we can find opportunities to use automated date-based text messages.
 Car repair businesses can benefit a lot from setting automation to customers after a certain period their cars have been served.
 This way they make sure they take the vehicle back from time to time for the necessary repairs and inspections.

-Do you use SMS marketing automations as part of your business strategy?
+Do you use SMS marketing automation as part of your business strategy?
 Let us know in the comments.
-Make sure to also check our other articles bellow.